anvie/spray-rest-sbt-0.11.2.g8/README.md

 You should be able to browse to a access a JSON body for your resource with 'curl -vv localhost:8080/$resourceName$'

+If you see any error like "...must specify akka.mode bla... bla.. bla...", just export AKKA_MODE=dev (for development mode) or specify akka.mode as java parameter.

 To create Eclipse project:

     $ sbt eclipse